You are here: Home > CogAT > Grade 8

 We always recommend Mind Benders for any multi-choice test.
 These are deductive logic puzzles.
 This is the skill you use in multi-choice testing to eliminate (a) and (b) as impossible even though you don’t know the answer thereby improving the chance of guessing correctly.
 They are also great for practicing the type of reading required for multi-choice testing where every word matters.
 Many able children skim read.
 For testing they need to practice slowing down and taking account of every word.
 A3 would be a good place to start if your student has never done any deductive logic puzzles but B1 is the level you'd want them at prior to testing.
 There are 14 titles in the Mind Benders series so plenty of opportunity to provide your child with lots of practice if they need and/or enjoy these activities.

-Finally we've included two traditional test preparation titles in the list below.
-If your child hasn't had a lot of experience taking standardized tests it can be helpful to expose them to this prior to testing.
-Spectrum Test Prep is a traditional test preparation book written for parents.
-Spectrum Test Practice contains additional practice tests.
-Spectrum Test Prep has less background information (like get a good night sleep and eat breakfast) and more practice tests.
-The format of the practice tests in the Test Prep title is more that of real tests including bubble sheets.
-Remember that these are traditional test preparation books.
-The questions test areas like reading comprehension and mathematics skills.
+Finally we've included a traditional test preparation title in the list below.
+If your child hasn't had a lot of experience taking standardized tests, or if they tend to be sloppy and make mistakes when the material is easy, it can be helpful to work on this prior to testing.
+Spectrum Test Prep has questions in reading comprehension and mathematics skills.
 They were not written for the CogAT.

 Sort By: